Steele Hall: State politics

-Hall was elected to the South Australian House of Assembly as the Liberal and Country League (LCL) member for Gouger, based on Balaklava, at the 1959 election.
-Quickly gaining a reputation for his independence and strength of his views, Hall rose through the LCL parliamentary ranks to assume party leadership following Sir Thomas Playford's retirement in July 1966.
-Playford, who had earlier served as premier for 26 years, endorsed Hall as his successor.
-Although Hall was considerably more progressive than Playford, the two men shared a background as small farmers, rather than members of the rural elite or the Adelaide establishment.
+Hall was elected to the South Australian House of Assembly as the Liberal and Country League member for Gouger, based on Balaklava, at the 1959 election.
+Quickly gaining a reputation for his independence and strength of his views, Hall rose through the Liberal and Country League parliamentary ranks to assume party leadership following Premier Thomas Playford's retirement in July 1966.
+Playford, who had earlier served as Premier for 26 years, endorsed Hall as his successor.
+Although Hall was considerably more progressive than Playford, the two men shared a background as small farmers, rather than members of the rural elite or the Adelaide Establishment.
 Playford realised that the LCL needed a new image and new leader to broaden its appeal.

-Hall served as Leader of the Opposition for two years before leading the LCL into the 1968 election.
+Hall served as Leader of the Opposition for two years before leading the Liberal and Country League into the 1968 election.
 Considered young and handsome, he was also the first Australian state premier to sport sideburns.
 Indeed, the 1968 election, fought between Hall and his Labor opponent Don Dunstan, was described by the Democratic Labor Party as the battle of "the matinee idols".
-The election resulted in a hung parliament, with Labor and the LCL winning 19 seats each.
-LCL-leaning independent Tom Stott announced his support for the LCL.
-Dunstan and Labor were defeated in the legislature on 17 April, and Hall was sworn in as premier later that day.
+The election resulted in a hung parliament, with Labor and the Liberal and Country League winning 19 seats each.
+Liberal and Country League-leaning independent Tom Stott announced his support for the Liberal and Country League.
+Dunstan and Labor were defeated in the legislature on 17 April, and Hall was sworn in as Premier later that day.

 Hall immediately set out to deal with the issue of electoral reform.
-Deliberately inequitable electoral boundaries, called the Playmander, had greatly advantaged the LCL over the past 40 years.
+Deliberately inequitable electoral boundaries, commonly known as the Playmander, had greatly advantaged the Liberal and Country League over the past 40 years.
 Since 1932, the House of Assembly had 39 members—13 from the Adelaide area and 26 from country areas.
 However, by the 1960s, even though Adelaide accounted for two-thirds of the state's population, a vote in Adelaide was effectively worth only half a country vote.
-Hall was highly embarrassed that the LCL had been in a position to win government despite winning 43.8% of the first preference vote compared to Labor's 52%.
+Hall was highly embarrassed that the Liberal and Country League had been in a position to win government despite winning 43.8% of the first preference vote compared to Labor's 52%.
 He was also concerned by the level of publicity and growing public protest about the issue.
 This made him all the more committed to the principle of a fairer electoral system.